What’s it all about then?

 Q: What level of tuition is available?

-Further to Prof Paul we often have an assistant coach with the younger fencers to ensure a good ratio of coach to fencers.
+Further to Paul and Chris, we often have another assistant coach or experienced volunteer with the younger fencers to ensure a good ratio of coach to fencers.

-All our coaches are BFA certified and have undergone current criminal record (enhanced CRB) checks.
+All our coaches are BFA certified and have undergone current criminal record (enhanced DBS) checks.

 Q: I keep seeing references to épée – what’s that?